mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 	}
 }
 </pre>
-Finally, here is an example of how our components can be used to select and display an Enum in a standart Form :\n
+Finally, here is an example of how our components can be used to select and display an Enum in a standart Form :

 <pre lang="java" colla="+">
 public class HomePage extends WebPage {
 	private Season season = Season.SPRING;